chromice/ae/README.md

 ## Form

-Form library lets you create web forms and validate them both on the client and the server sides using HTML5 constraints.
+Form component lets you create web forms and validate them both on the client and the server sides using HTML5 constraints.
 Both forms and individual controls render themselves into valid HTML when cast to string (by implementing `__toString()` magic method), but you can render them manually, if you so desire.

 ### Declaration